 Not everybody has the obligation to file taxes.
 Some individuals are exempt from filing taxes:

 I am an Italian resident, should I file taxes?

-Italian residents are taxed on the WORLD INCOME, while non residents are taxed on the INCOME PRODUCED IN ITALY.
+Italian residents are taxed on the WORLD WIDE INCOME regardless of their citizenship, while non residents are ONLY taxed on INCOME MADE IN ITALY.

 Which tax module should I file?

 Individuals in Italy can pay taxes using two forms:

 Which are the deadlines?